AnshumanRoy/chatRoom/README.md

    pip install -r requirements.txt

 4. Configure the Application:
    Create a new config.ini file in the folder containing **manage.py**.
-Edit it appropriately to set the necessary configuration values, such as database settings, email settings, and channel layers configuration.
+Edit it appropriately to set the necessary configuration values, such as database settings and channel layers configuration.

    ```ini
    [django]